progrium/progrium.com/source/wiki/InfluenceAndAffiliations.html.markdown

 Facebook started hackathons that were internal and helped re-inforce their values around [The Hacker Way](http://www.wired.com/2012/02/zuck-letter/).
 Unlike most hackathons, the Facebook hackathons actually reflected the spirit of DevHouse around unfettered creation.
 This led to major features including the Like button, which has become a defining feature of the platform.

-This tradition of [legendary](http://www.fastcompany.com/3002845/secrets-facebooks-legendary-hackathons-revealed) hackathons turns out to be [directly inspired by DevHouse](https://www.quora.com/Who-brought-hackathon-to-Facebook).
+This tradition of [legendary](http://www.fastcompany.com/3002845/secrets-facebooks-legendary-hackathons-revealed) Facebook hackathons turns out to be [directly inspired by DevHouse](https://www.quora.com/Who-brought-hackathon-to-Facebook).
 Apparently Facebook employee Scott Marlette attended DevHouse and told Mark Zuckerberg about it over lunch.
 Mark Zuckerberg "thought it was a good idea and that we should have one in the office."

 ## Minecraft